UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 ## Why would we want inheritance?

 There are quite a few benefits that arise from using inheritance when appropriate:
+- **Polymorphism**: we can treat objects of different types in the same manner
-- **Polymorphism**: children can redefine existing behavior while preserving the interface
+    - This is possible since children can redefine existing behavior while preserving the interface
     - Example: all 2D shapes have area.
-A circle is a shape, but we redefine its area to be $\pi r^2$
+A circle is a shape, but we redefine its area to be $\pi r^2$.
+If we wanted to write a function that printed out a shape's area, we can write one piece of code that deals with every type of `Shape`!
+    - We'll see an example of this later
 - Code reuse: children can automatically inherit functionality from their parents without having to rewrite the same code over and over
     - Example: pretend that all Animals can say "Hi".
 Then there's no point in rewriting this code for every derived class of `Animal`
 - Extensibility: children can specify / add new behavior